compmed-techcore/swabseqr/README.md

      Experiment: 01222021_JC_AM_N_1
      Keyfile: 01222021_JC_AM_N_1.csv
 ```

+* `Downloaded: yes/no` tracks whether a sequencing run has been downloaded from Illumnia Basespace CLI `bs` to bcls/ see (#bcl dir section)

+* `Bcl2fastq yes/no` tracks whether `bcl2fastq` has been run to generate Undetermined.*.fastq.gz files for

+*

-`Analyzed: yes/no` tracks wheter seq/results/${experiment}_report.csv has been generated, this file merges swabseq results with order IDs
+* `Analyzed: yes/no` tracks whether seq/results/${Experiment}_report.csv has been generated
+(this file merges swabseq results with order IDs) and whether seq/results/${Experiment}.html
+has been generated (this is an html report for each sequencing run)